straylightrun/cytofviz/README.md

 # CyTOF Data Visualizer

-This is a quick implementation of PCA and Robust Sparse K-Means (RSKM).
+This is a quick javascript implementation of PCA and Robust Sparse K-Means (RSKM).
 This doesn't really have to be CyTOF data, but any high dimensional dataset.
 Keep in mind that everything is done in your browser so choosing a huge file may take some time to analyze.

 ### Usage